Microflow/FC/README.md

 We could vizualize these skills sets.

 If we cannot build these cities yet, we shoul at least let ourselves dream.
 Because every enterprise starts from a simple dream.

+How can you start an village of the future, when you only have 1000TWD

+Well, you can spend a year acquitring the skill sets.
+A village of the future, starts from the apartment of the future.
+Im learning to purify water, how to preserve food, how to make fires.

+Look at cool pics.
+Tell stories.

+If one person can so it, anyone can.

+NPrize, citybuilding.,

+Brownfield.